 Historically, intranets were costly and time-consuming, dreaded by all involved.
 The architecture was confusing, the technology wasn’t consumer friendly, and deciding which content to migrate over from a legacy service was a slog.

-However, where old, custom, or migrated intranets would take anywhere from 8 to 48 months to deploy, and demanded devoted teams, modern intranets have much faster implementation times.
+However, where old, custom, or migrated intranets would take anywhere from eight to 48 months to deploy, and demanded devoted teams, modern intranets have much faster implementation times.
 The fast and lightweight approach doesn't stop at the intranet software itself.
 It also involves an agile approach and mindset to create value within days or week and not months or years.

 How to Optimize the Process of Building an Intranet